 Many people read what is under the images first and base the results of their experience there to determine if the entire article will be a worthwhile read.
 That’s why I recommend using 2 to 3 sentences under each key image.
 It drives audience interest.

-Final Thoughts About Fixing On-Page SEO for Sacramento business Problems In 2017
+Final Thoughts About Fixing On-Page SEO Problems In 2018

 - Creating titles that matter.